datacarpentry/image-processing/_episodes/02-image-basics.md

 for the red, green, and blue channels."
 - "Lossless compression retains all the details in an image, but lossy compression results in loss of some of the original image detail."
-- "BMP images uncompressed, meaning they have high quality but also that their file sizes are large."
+- "BMP images are uncompressed, meaning they have high quality but also that their file sizes are large."
 - "JPEG images use lossy compression, meaning that their file sizes are smaller, but image quality may suffer."
 - "TIFF images can be uncompressed or compressed with lossy or lossless